Saxenda

 Once you have selected the correct dose, you are ready to inject the medication.
 To protect your skin you should use a new injection site each day.
 You can choose between the following injection sites:

-- front of your abdomen (below your stomach) - this is the most commonly recommended injection site
+- the front of your abdomen (below your stomach), which is the most commonly recommended injection site

 Never inject your medicine into a vein or muscle.